erthward/geonomics/docs/source/overview.rst

 :py:`Individual` belongs.
 (For the full and detailed list of attributes in a :py:`GenomicArchitecture` object, see its class documentation, below.)
-The genomes of the initial :py:`Individual`\s in a simulation, as well as those of :py:`Individual`\s in subsequent generations, are either drawn or recombined, and are mutated, according to the values stipulated by the :py:`GenomicArchitecture` of their :py:`Species`.
+The genomes of the initial :py:`Individual`\s in a simulation are drawn, and those of :py:`Individual`\s in subsequent generations are recombined (and optionally mutated) according to the values stipulated by the :py:`GenomicArchitecture` of their :py:`Species`.
 The user can create a species with a :py:`GenomicArchitecture` and with corresponding